 Dr. Hasan came out to talk to my husband during the surgery the next day.
 He said I was so packed with old blood that he had to “unload” the contents of my abdominal cavity and pick apart clots that were strangling my intestines and compressing my organs.
 He explained that he’d sent several masses to the lab for tests and prepared my husband for a possible diagnosis of cancer.
 The surgery dragged on most of the day.
 By the time I was wheeled to recovery the doctor had determined that I’d suffered an ovarian pregnancy that had burst some time ago.
 The blood had limited the function of my pancreas and several other organs and I already had a serious infection.
 He wasn’t going to rule out cancer until all possible lab tests were in by the next day.
 (The pregnancy had remained viable for a week after my night of pain meant, even while I hemorrhaged, the embryo was still alive.)
 My husband wisely kept these details and his fears from my parents, only giving them the good news when the lab tests came back clear.

 I wasn’t aware of any of this.
 My health insurance company wanted me discharged after three days even though I couldn’t sit up or remain conscious for long.
 My doctor battled for an extension and lost, so they discharged me in paperwork only and readmitted me.
-I was aware of none of this.
+I knew none of this.
 Going home after six days was still extremely difficult.
 Despite all I’d been through, I recovered quickly in the next few weeks.
 When I walked in Dr. Hasan’s office for a one month post-surgical check up he couldn’t believe how fit and energetic I looked.
 He cautioned me when I asked about trying for another baby.
 He said my chances were very slim.
 I had only one ovary left and he wasn’t sure how much function it had due to damage from internal bleeding.